Shopify Ecommerce Platform Review - Summary

 Another type of support Shopify offers isn’t really support in the traditional sense, but more of an educational tool.
 Called Shopify Compass, this free offering includes a variety of online courses and webinars designed to help merchants learn best practices for enhancing online store performance.
 With ecommerce experts as the instructors, Shopify Compass provides an excellent resource for anyone using this website builder.

-If you’re still unsure whether Shopify is the right website builder for your small business’s needs, check out our reviews of these other platforms to see if one seems to fit the bill for your company.
+If you’re still unsure whether Shopify is the right website builder for your small business’s needs, be sure to take a peek at some of our recommended Shopify alternatives.

 Best for Ecommerce